gibbyb/crescent_school/README.md

 - [x] Set up Auth.js with Microsoft Entra & GitHub
 - [x] Make a decent nav bar for mobile & desktop
 - [x] Set up shadcn/ui
-- [ ] Begin creating pages, frontends, etc.
+- [ ] Finish Admissions Form.
+Ensure that you can add a student to the database with form.
+- [ ] Add some kind of permissions based on Auth.
+Prevent users from accessing pages without being signed in.
     - [ ] Try to set up Auth.js Drizzle adapter if one exists
         - [ ] Perhaps create your own.
+- [ ] Create a search page where you can do Advanced searches on students.
 - [ ] Clean up & complete database schema
 - [ ] Create your first API that will interact with the database
-- [ ] Not Kill ourselfs